nehaljwani/team.exiv2.org/book/IMaEA.md

 }
 ```

 ReportVisitor::visitResource() is called 3 times and reports the address,length and data.
-When the report visitor option in kpsRecursive  adn the signature is 8BIM, it calls visitor.visitIPTC().
-Very elegant.
+When the report visitor option in kpsRecursive,
+the code runs the 8BIM chain in the ImageResource.
+Although we can see XMP, ICC and Exif metadata, only IPTC is recursively decoded.
+I'll leave you the reader to

 ```cpp
 void ReportVisitor::visitResource(Io& io,Image& image,uint64_t address)